 Embrace The Professionalism Of Being A Doctor

 In Spite of all the challenges you face, remember why you choose to be a doctor and try inculcating the professionalism of this career in yourself.
 Dress appropriately, watch your language, be kind and courteous to everyone around you regardless of who they are, and most importantly, stay humble.
-This will help you feel and realise your responsibility as a future-doctor.
+This will help you feel and realize your responsibility as a future doctor.